Koh Wei Xin - Project Portfolio for The Food Diary

 After 2 different

-commands are executed
+sortcommands are executed

 Figure 2.
 List of restaurants with the 2 lowest ratings in ascending order is obtained when the command |